mikeshulman/narya/README.md

 - `-unicode` and `-ascii`: Display and reformat code using Unicode (default) or ASCII
 - `-noncompact` and `-compact`: Select reformatting mode
 - `-reformat`: Display reformatted code on stdout after parsing
+- `-show-function-boundaries`: Display boundaries of functions, when implicit
+- `-hide-function-boundaries`: Hide boundaries of functions, when implicit
+- `-show-type-boundaries`: Display boundaries of functions, when implicit
+- `-hide-type-boundaries`: Hide boundaries of functions, when implicit

 #### Controlling parametricity